CY-CHENYUE/ComfyUI-GPT-API/README_EN.md

 - API calls may take some time, please be patient
 - Image generation is subject to the limitations and rules of the API service provider
 - When the seed value is set to 0, the system will generate a random valid seed
-- All configurations (API key, URL, model) will be saved to the node directory and automatically loaded next time
+- All configurations (API key, URL, model) will be saved to the node's local directory and automatically loaded next time
+- User-provided parameters always take precedence over saved configurations

 ## Troubleshooting